XandraV/python-data-visualisation/README.md

 ## Project 1 - *Heatmap*
 ### Objective
-1. Find out what native element pairs occure the most oen in minerals and visualise the result as a heatmap.
+1. Find out what native element pairs occure the most often in minerals and visualise the result as a heatmap.

 ## Process
 1. Collected chemical structures of 4404 mineral from from https://www.mindat.org using Python Request library.